dafitt/dotfiles/README.md

 3. Boot from the ISO (or USB-Stick) on the target system

-4. Follow the installation notes on the command `help-install`
+4. Follow the instructions on the command `help-install`

 ## Usage